 There are several ways to help “guide” an impacted canine (or any other tooth) into an appropriately erupted position.
 Here is an example of a typical procedure we refer to as: exposure and bonding.

 You and your doctor may determine that you need a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed.
 Others may have advanced periodontal disease or are broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth) or in preparation for orthodontic treatment.
 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.
 To avoid these complications, your doctor will discuss alternatives to extractions as well as replacement of the extracted tooth.
+If an emergency should arise, our board-certified doctors can respond with emergency wisdom tooth removal or impacted tooth care – often with same-day service.

 Tooth Extraction Process